Srinithigit-hub/E-COMMERCE_CONVERSION_RATE/README.md

 You can run both client and server concurrently, or spin them up in separate terminals.

-🗺️ API Endpoint Preview
+🗺️ API Endpoint Preview:

 Method	 Endpoint 	Description	Auth Required
-GET	/api/products	Fetch all products with pagination	No GET	/api/products/:id	Fetch details for a specific item	No POST	/api/cart	Sync local cart to user profile	Yes POST	/api/orders	Create a new order after checkout	Yes GET	/api/admin/analytics	Fetch sales stats (Admin only)	Yes AUTHOR : MADHUMITHA LOGANATHAN
+GET	/api/products	Fetch all products with pagination	No GET	/api/products/:id	Fetch details for a specific item	No POST	/api/cart	Sync local cart to user profile	Yes POST	/api/orders	Create a new order after checkout	Yes GET	/api/admin/analytics	Fetch sales stats (Admin only)	Yes

+AUTHOR : SRINITHI